notvictorl/notvictorl.github.io/content/index.md

 Skills: Full-Stack, JavaScript, PHP, Node.js, HTML, CSS, SQLite
 # working on

+lots of school

 [[notes/fpga/index|FPGA]]: learning about FPGAs specifically how to connect them to software and accelerating computing and its applications such as accelerating AI, high performance computing, and trading.

-[[c-to-verilog|C to Verilog]]: Similar to High-Level Synthesis and Hardcaml, but a much smaller scale. trying to understand the development of these tools mostly

 [[music-quiz|Music Quiz]]: for fun, a discord bot (NodeJS) that plays songs and the player guesses the song and artist by typing